Carmen Rubio Has an Impressive Résumé. But She Hasn’t Voiced a Vision for the City.

 She was close with her aunts and uncles and cousins, all tied together by grandparents who emigrated from Mexico and made their way up the West Coast working on fruit and vegetable farms during the summer.

-As a child, Rubio’s nose could often be found in the Judy Bloom or Beverly Cleary books her mother brought home for her.
+As a child, Rubio’s nose could often be found in the Judy Blume or Beverly Cleary books her mother brought home for her.
 “She’d write little notes in the books, like ‘This is for you,’ ‘This is why I read this book,’” Rubio recalls.
 “I felt really special.”

 A self-proclaimed nerd in high school and college, Rubio went to the University of Oregon on a full scholarship, majoring in political science with a minor in ethnic studies.

-Rep. Rob Nosse (D-Southeast Portland) overlapped with Rubio in Eugene, since they were both involved in student advocacy clubs and traveled to conferences.
-Nosse remembers her as quiet—but sarcastic and opinionated.
+Rep. Rob Nosse (D-Southeast Portland) overlapped with Rubio in Eugene since they were both involved in student advocacy clubs and traveled to conferences.
+Nosse remembers her as quiet but sarcastic and opinionated.

 “She’s not a showboater,” Nosse says.
 “She’s a sit-down-and-get-crap-done human.”